Irrawaddy Dolphin

 Geography

 The species is found in scattered areas throughout the Indo-Pacific region, occurring from the Philippines to northeastern India.
-The Irrawaddy dolphin can be found in the following freshwater river systems: Mahakam (Indonesia); the Ayeyarwady, previously called Irrawaddy (Burma); and finally, the Mekong (Laos, Cambodia and Vietnam).
-The animal is also known to live in Chika Lake in India as well as Songkhla Lake in Thailand.
+The Irrawaddy dolphin can be found in the following freshwater river systems: Mahakam (Indonesia); the Ayeyarwady, previously called Irrawaddy (Burma); and finally, the Mekong (Laos, Cambodia, and Vietnam).
+It is also known to live in Chika Lake in India as well as Songkhla Lake in Thailand.
 The Irrawaddy dolphin generally inhabits coastal areas and is not found in offshore waters.
-Preferred habitat of this dolphin is muddy, brackish waters at river mouths and deltas.
+It prefers muddy, brackish waters at river mouths and deltas.

 Irrawaddy Dolphin habitat map